viky-ai/website/doc/topics/main-concepts-behind-viky-ai/index.md

 order: 200
 ---

 We discuss here the main concepts behind viky.ai.
-If the terms "NLP", "Semantic solution", "agent", "interpretation", "formulation", "Entity" do not tell you anything, it is completely normal.
-We hope that reading this documentation will help you to clarify these terms, in order to understand viky.ai.
+If the terms "NLP", "semantic solution", "agent", "interpretation", "formulation", "entity" do not tell you anything, it is completely normal.
+We hope that reading this documentation will help you clarify these terms, in order to understand viky.ai.

 ## NLP

 NLP means Natural Language Processing.
 You can look up this dedicated [Wikipedia page](https://en.wikipedia.org/wiki/Natural_language_processing).

-viky.ai is indeed a Natural Language Processing platform as it helps you analyse natural language texts.
+viky.ai is indeed a Natural Language Processing platform as it helps you analyze natural language texts.

 But what does exactly "natural language texts" mean in essence?